k1sul1/prog-stack/hasura/README.md

 hasura seed apply
 ```

+## Linux support
+This works "out-of-the-box" on Arch Linux, probably on every other distribution too.

+Only thing you have to change is docker-compose.yml.

+You'll have to change 3 lines manually.
+Terrifying, I know.
+To make it easier for you, I've marked the lines with a comment.

 Rest of this document is about getting it running on Fly and your Remix application talking to it.

 ## Setting it up